Spyderisk/domain-csv2doc/README.md

 ## Tool setup:

-Before running the tool, the full domain model csvs must be in one folder on the local computer.
+Before running the tool, the full domain model must be in one folder on the local computer.
 You will need to get the relative or absolute filepath for that folder to use as input.